-We depend heavily on the success of our lead product candidate, Soliris, which was approved in the United States in March 2007.
-If we are unable to successfully commercialize Soliris, are significantly delayed or limited in doing so, or if we do not obtain approval of Soliris in Europe, our business will be materially harmed.
+We depend heavily on the success of our lead product candidate, Soliris, which was approved in the United States and in Europe in March 2007 and June 2007, respectively.
+If we are unable to successfully commercialize Soliris or if we are significantly delayed or limited in doing so, our business will be materially harmed.

-Our ability to generate revenues will depend on successful commercialization of Soliris in the United States and obtaining approval and successfully commercializing Soliris in Europe.
+Our ability to generate revenues will depend on successful commercialization of Soliris in the United States and in Europe.